 I’m a highly skilled project manager with a wide range of expertise in educational technology, a sound academic background and over 10 years of international experience in various capacities.
 I have held key positions in Canada, UK, Malaysia and Sri Lanka since 2007.
 In the education sector, I have worked with governments, higher education institutions and TVET institutions in Asia, Africa, Americas, Europe, the Pacific and the Caribbean.
 I also come with five years of teaching experience at undergraduate and postgraduate levels.
 With a strong list of publications, I have keen research interests in OER, eLearning, MOOC and ODL.
-My technical interests include search engine optimization, text mining, software development and mobile application development.
+My technical interests include mobile, VR and AR application development.
 Currently, I’m in the field of international development where I help governments and institutions mainstream OER.

 In my current position at the Commonwealth of Learning (COL), I have developed policy tools such as the Institutional OER Policy Template available in English, French, Spanish and Tamil; provincial OER policy template (Sri Lanka); and regional OER guidelines templates (Botswana and Cameroon).
 Using these tools, I have been able to develop 40 ODFL/OER policies for TVET institutions in Kenya, 10 Institutional OER policies for Open Universities in India, 9 provincial OER policies in Sri Lanka, 10 regional OER guidelines in Cameroon, and 10 regional OER guidelines in Botswana.
 The new “bottom-up” approach I had used in Sri Lanka, Botswana and Cameroon allowed COL to advocate OER to a wider audience and sensitize 608 policymakers in the general education system covering the entire country.
 Furthermore, I have realized that the Western model of OER for Sustainable Development doesn’t really fit the needs of the developing countries in the Commonwealth.
 As such, I focused my policy work to tailor OER for Sustainable Development in developing countries of the commonwealth where access is limited by a number of National inhibitors.
 Additionally, I have delivered hands-on OER course development workshops in St. Lucia, Kenya, Nigeria, Malaysia, Sri Lanka, India, Fiji and Tonga building capacity in over 200 teachers from Higher Education, K-12 Education, TVET and Non-Formal Education.
 These capacity building workshops have led to the development of 27 OER based courses to date.
 I was also a member of the COL/UNESCO Global Task Team for the OER Regional Consultations leading up to the 2nd World OER Congress in Slovenia and acted as the facilitator/convener of the Latin America and Caribbean Regional Consultation, held in Sao Paulo, Brazil, where 31 government officials, policymakers, advocates and researcher from 21 countries participated to identify the current state of play with respect to OER in the region and concrete actions to drive the OER movement.
 Further, I was the co-author of the Open Educational Resources in the Commonwealth 2016 report and editorial team member for the OER: Global Report 2017 and OER: From Commitment to Action Reports published by COL.